Courtney Williams: Early life

 Williams grew up in Folkston, Georgia, a town with under 5,000 people.
 In her childhood she slept with a basketball and said she wanted to play in the WNBA.
 Her father said that she "didn’t play with dolls or any of that growing up.
 She was jumping on my dirt bike, riding four-wheelers.
 Mostly, though, she was hanging with the fellas out there on the court banging and balling.”

-She played basketball for the Indians at Charlton County High School.
+She played basketball for the Maidens at Charlton County High School.
 Her mother Michelle Williams (then Michelle Granger) also played basketball for the same high school 22 years earlier.
 Michelle set the single-game scoring record when she scored 40 points.
 In her junior season, Williams took over the record by scoring 42 points in a game.
 She later broke her own record by scoring 44 points in a game.
 Williams credits her father, Donald Williams, with challenging her athletically too.
 Her father advised her to develop her midrange because of her smaller size in high school.
 "My daddy told me to get a little middy so I wouldn’t get hurt,” [Williams] said with a laugh.
 “It kind of became my identity.”
 Her father also wouldn't let her play basketball for her high school during her sophomore year as punishment for sneaking out of the house to spend time with someone he thought was trouble.
 Her mother let her continue to play AAU basketball that year.
 In her senior year, she led her team to the state semifinals.
 In the quarterfinals she scored 47 points.
 She was named to the first team for all state in Georgia but was left off the senior all-star game.